Edit

 e.
 CloudForge [May select]

-If you're planning to test a live build of your add-in, the following questions can screen for users who will be able to do this.
+If you're planning to test a live build of your add-in, the following questions can screen for users who can meet this requirement.

 This test requires you to have the latest version of Microsoft PowerPoint.
 Do you have the latest version of PowerPoint?